-- (a) List the source(s) of assured or anticipated support to be used to cover the general expenses of organizing the exhibition. - (b) Describe the nature and amount of loan fees or other contractual arrangements in excess of \$10,000 for the entire exhibition with lenders to the exhibition or with foreign governments representing lenders.
+- (a) List the source(s) of assured or anticipated support to be used to cover the general expenses of organizing the exhibition. - (b) Describe the nature and amount of loan fees or other contractual arrangements with lenders to the exhibition in excess of \$10,000 for the entire exhibition.

-8. Previous Losses/Damages
+8. Previous Loss/Damage

-(a) Describe any loss or damage over \$5,000 to permanent collection or borrowed objects (whether or not a claim was filed) incurred by the applicant, a participating venue, and/or storage facility named herein, during the three years prior to this application.

-For each loss/damage include:

-- 1. Location and date of the event. - 2.
-Nature and cause.

-- 3. Description and appraised value of the object(s) before and after the event. - 4.
+- (a) Describe any loss or damage over \$5,000 to permanent collection or borrowed objects (whether or not a claim was filed) incurred by the applicant, a participating venue, and/or storage facility named herein, during the three years prior to this application.
+For each loss/damage include: - 1.
+Location and date of the event. - 2.
+Nature and cause. - 3.
+Description and appraised value of the object(s) before and after the event. - 4.
 If litigation determined blame or negligence. - 5.
 Measures taken to prevent reoccurrence.